 - 98. Prohibition on providing certain insurance unless licensed

 - 99. Authority of licences

 - 100. Applications for licences

 - 101. Granting, &c., of licences

 - 102. Conditions of licences

 - [102A.
 Repealed]

 - 102B.
 Board to make available suggested premium rates

-- 103. Licensed insurers not to refuse insurance
+103. Licensed insurers not to refuse insurance

-- 104. Applications for permits
+104. Applications for permits

-- 105. Granting, &c., of permits
+105. Granting, &c., of permits

-- 105A.
+105A.
 Wholly-owned subsidiary

-- 106. Authority of permits
+106. Authority of permits

-- 107. Conditions of permits
+107. Conditions of permits

-- 108. Duration of licences and permits
+108. Duration of licences and permits

-- 109. Additional information to be supplied
+109. Additional information to be supplied

-- 110. Notice of refusal
+110. Notice of refusal

-- 111. Revocation or suspension of licences and permits
+111. Revocation or suspension of licences and permits

-- 112. Appeals
+112. Appeals

-- Publication of grant of, or revocation or suspension of, licences and permits
+113. Publication of grant of, or revocation or suspension of, licences and permits

-Division 3 - Returns by licensed insurers and self-insurers
+Division 3 - I Returns by licensed insurers and self-insurers

 114. Returns by licensed insurers and self-insurers

 [Division 4 - Repealed

 115 - 120.
 Repealed]

-Division 5 - Nominal Insurer
+Division 5 - I Nominal Insurer

-- 121. Establishment of Nominal Insurer - 122.
-Composition of Nominal Insurer
+121. Establishment of Nominal Insurer

+122. Composition of Nominal Insurer

+123. Powers and functions of Nominal Insurer

+124. Disclosure of interest

-125. Delegation by Nominal Insurer 125A.
-Nominal Insurer may assign liabilities 126.
-When proceedings may be taken against the Nominal Insurer 126A.
-Claims against Nominal Insurer for increase in payments 127.
-Order or judgment against Nominal Insurer 127A.
-Nominal Insurer Fund 127B.
-Nominal Insurer Special Account 127C.
-Minister may give directions in relation to Nominal Insurer Fund and Special Account 128.
-Payments to Nominal Insurer 128A.
-Special contributions 129.
-Right of Nominal Insurer to recover reinsurance money 129A.
-Power of Nominal Insurer to borrow money 130.
-Recovery by Nominal Insurer from employer, &c.
-131. Employer to give information and assistance to Nominal Insurer 131AAA.
-Financial statements 131AA.
-Annual report Division 6 - Acts of terrorism 131A.
-Interpretation of Division 131B.
-Orders in respect of acts of terrorism 131C.
-Claim for compensation in respect of act of terrorism 131D.
-Nominal Insurer may be funded by contributions PART X - CONCURRENT RIGHTS TO COMPENSATION AND DAMAGES
+125. Delegation by Nominal Insurer

+125A.
+Nominal Insurer may assign liabilities

+126. When proceedings may be taken against the Nominal Insurer

+126A.
+Claims against Nominal Insurer for increase in payments

+127. Order or judgment against Nominal Insurer

+127A.
+Nominal Insurer Fund

+127B.
+Nominal Insurer Special Account

+127C.
+Minister may give directions in relation to Nominal Insurer Fund and Special Account

+- 128. Payments to Nominal Insurer - 128A.
+Special contributions - 129.
+Right of Nominal Insurer to recover reinsurance money - 129A.
+Power of Nominal Insurer to borrow money - 130.
+Recovery by Nominal Insurer from employer, &c. - 131.
+Employer to give information and assistance to Nominal Insurer - 131AAA.
+Financial statements - 131AA.
+Annual report
-Effect of compensation on worker's right to damages

-Powers and functions of Nominal Insurer

-Disclosure of interest
+Division 6 - Acts of terrorism

+- 131A.
+Interpretation of Division - 131B.
+Orders in respect of acts of terrorism - 131C.
+Claim for compensation in respect of act of terrorism - 131D.
+Nominal Insurer may be funded by contributions